John-MEO-o/100-days-of-code/r1-log.md

 ### R1D4
 Today I've complete Applied Accessibility curriculum part, there was a valuable recommendations about marking web pages to provide proper functionality on many user-devices

+### R1D5
+I've successfully passed the Responsive Web Design Principles, this chapter were helpful to understand media-query measurement units. and CSS Flexboxes curriculum part too!
+I've learned this way of element positioning earlier so this was just refreshing task for me.
+Looking forward to CSS Grid curriculum part - this would be very useful for practicing